- ICH GCP

 - Known hypersensitivity to biopharmaceuticals produced in CHO cells or any component of the mosunetuzumab, rituximab, tocilizumab, lenalidomide, or thalidomide formulation, including Mannitol

-- Patients unable to receive adequate prophylaxis and/or therapy for thromboembolic events (aspirin or low molecular weight heparin)
+- Participants unable to receive adequate prophylaxis and/or therapy for thromboembolic events (aspirin or low molecular weight heparin or direct oral anticoagulants)

-History of prior malignancy, except for conditions as listed below if patients have recovered from the acute side effects incurred as a result of previous therapy:
+History of prior malignancy, except for conditions as listed below if participants have recovered from the acute side effects incurred as a result of previous therapy and only with a single occurrence of the following conditions:

 - Malignancies treated with curative intent and with no known active disease present for ≥ 2 years before enrollment